How To Choose The best Running Shoes for Overpronation

 It also provides a generous fit, ideal for those with flat feet or using custom orthotics.

-Remember that Brooks Addiction shoes tend to be heavier than other shoes since they have a lot of cushioning.
+Remember that Brooks Addiction shoes tend to be heavier than others since they have a lot of cushioning.

 Saucony Omni ISO 2